In this article

 These numbers will help you clearly see the costs of doing business and how much money you’re actually bringing in.
 Which you can then use to determine the steps you need to take to push for continual success and improvement.
 By tracking historical revenue and expenses to map to your P&L, you'll force yourself to understand exactly where you’re spending money in the business and where you’re making money too.
 Check out our page on P&L management for more information.

-A budget can help you:
+A well-structured budget helps you:

-• Set guidelines to manage your spend
+• Set clear guidelines to manage spending.

 • What are the projected sales for the period?